MoneyINC Logo

 16. South River Forest, River Forest

-Home Snacks has ranked the city of River Forest as one of the ten wealthiest cities in Illinois.
-With a median income of $129,928 and a median home value of $596,900, it's not hard to see how they came to the conclusion.
+Home Snacks has ranked the city of River Forest as one of the 10 wealthiest cities in Illinois.
+With a median income of $129,263 and a median home value of $587,300, it's not hard to see how they came to the conclusion: that said, we know of 15 other places that are more expensive.

 15. Lee Woods, Northbrook

 The Northbrook neighborhood of Lee Woods has been kicking around since the early 1950s.
 With each passing decade, it seems to get ever more expensive.
-With its pretty, leafy streets and its expansive properties, it's not hard to see what draws so many of Illinois' movers and shakers into the neighborhood.
+With its pretty, leafy streets and its expansive properties, it's not hard to see what draws so many of Illinois' bigwigs to the neighborhood.

 14. Meadowbrook, Deerfield

-The leafy suburb of Deerfield has excellent schools, a charming, historic center, multiple job opportunities, a sublime location just 12 miles west of Lake Michigan, and some of the most expensive properties in Illinois.
+The leafy suburb of Deerfield has excellent schools, a charming historic center, multiple job opportunities, a sublime location just 12 miles west of Lake Michigan, and some of the most expensive properties in Illinois.
+It’s definitely worth the price, but expect to pay between $500,000 and $1 million.

-In fairness, not every home in the city comes with a million-dollar price tag, but most of those in the neighborhood of Meadowbrook do.
+In fairness, not every home in the city comes with a million-dollar price tag, but most of those in the Meadowbrook neighborhood do.
 Most Meadowbrook residents are on astronomically high incomes, but even so, the cost of even a modest home here is a hard pill to swallow.

 13. Lansdowne, Lake Bluff

 Lansdowne is a small neighborhood in the equally small city of Lake Bluff.
-Developed during the early 20th century, the neighborhood ranks as the richest neighborhood in what's already a very rich city.
+Developed during the early 20th century, the neighborhood ranks as one of the most expensive neighborhoods in Illinois.
+In fact, this neighborhood stands apart for its cost in what's already a very rich city.

-With its parks, its short commute into Chicago, its excellent schools, its minuscule crime rate, and its endless opportunities for fun and recreation, Lake Bluff is understandably considered one of Illinois' gems.
-Just be prepared to pay over the odds to live here.
+With its parks, its short commute into Chicago, its excellent schoolsminuscule crime rate, and endless opportunities for fun and recreation, Lake Bluff is understandably considered one of Illinois' gems.
+Just be prepared to pay over the odds to live here and to find a job that pays pretty well.

 12. Woods Of Cantigny, Winfield

 Whoever those buyers are, they'd better have some serious spending power - homes here are nothing if not expensive.
-On the plus side, most residents are earning enough (around $113,583 per household per year) not to worry too much about the size of their mortgage.
+On the plus side, most residents are earning enough (around $131,218 per household per year) not to worry too much about the size of their mortgage for their homes.

 11. Lake View, Chicago